shortlink-org/shortlink/internal/boundaries/link/metadata/README.md

 # Metadata

 > [!NOTE]
-> This ADR introduces a service to the shortlink system, designed to enrich link information.
+> This service to the ShortLink system, designed to enrich link information.
 > Upon the creation of a new link, this service fetches metadata and generates screenshots,
 > subsequently storing this data to provide a more detailed description of the links.